lawrencethomp/twitterFlight/README.md

 # TwitterFlight
 A classification project by Oreva and Lawrence

+## Why we're doing this project
+People like to complain about things on Twitter.
+A lot.
+Next to trying to launch careers as comedians or pundits, there are somewhere around a million people and companies to complain to.
+With all these complaints and [often from the best of them](https://www.thewrap.com/john-podhoretz-declares-victory-in-war-with-nyc-restaurant-chain/), it poses the question: can we take a bunch of comments from Twitter's best, most vocal, and brightest, and make predictions on whether they what they were saying?

 ## The Assignment:
 Taken from [here](https://mycourses.unh.edu/courses/48074/assignments/306480)
 - Must use a Classification technique